2-Day Hakone Itinerary: Exploring Hakone, Mt. Fuji and Beyond

 Parking and trailhead: Google Maps link

 You can park at the trailhead (or at another spot a little down the road in case this small lot is full) and start the hike from there.
 The trail takes you up Mt.
 Mitsutoge on a fairly steep forest dirt road.
 Not gonna lie, the views are obstructed by trees a lot of the way, and the journey up the mountain isn’t that amazing, so the destination is the destination this time.
-Official time estimates say 2 hours to go up the mountain, me and my girlfriend did the ascent in 55 minutes.
-Not to sound too cocky, but if you’re taking 2 hours to go up, maybe do some cardio now and then when you get back home?

 From the Mitsutoge viewpoint, you're not just treated to Mt.
 Fuji's iconic silhouette; you get a panoramic view that includes the Southern Alps and Misaka Mountains.
 You’ll see peaks like Mt.
 Yatsugatake and Mt.
 Kitadake, but let's be real–Fuji takes the cake.
 If you can see the cake through the clouds.
-I know I repeat my self a lot, but the clouds, man, they just get in the way at the most frustrating times!

-Once you’re done taking in those hard-earned views, take the same route down and you can drive back to Lake Ashi for some extra, lower-land Fuji viewing and some lake fun.
-Arrrrgh you ready, matey?!
+Once you’re done taking in those hard-earned views, take the same route down, and you can drive back to Lake Ashi for some extra, lower-land Fuji viewing and some lake fun.
+Arrrrgh, you ready, matey?!

 Lake Ashi in Hakone, Japan